katzenpost/docs/drafts/mix_plugin_subscription.rst

 Server-side
 -----------

-Subscription IDs on this side are chosen by the katzenpost server, and are short-lived.
+Subscription IDs on the server side are chosen by the katzenpost server, and are short-lived.

 * Katzenpost server sends to server application: